appsquickly/typhoon/README.md

 ## Status?
 It's ready to use!

 * <a href="https://github.com/jasperblues/Typhoon-example">Try the sample application</a>.
+* **New!!** A super-cool <a href="https://github.com/jasperblues/Typhoon/wiki/Assembling-Components-with-Blocks">block and category-based application assembly</a>, for those that prefer pure-code!!!

 ##Current Work?

 * More <a href="http://www.jetbrains.com/objc/">AppCode IDE</a> integration.
 (Thanks to Jetbrains for the assistance).
-* A very cool <a href="https://github.com/jasperblues/Typhoon/wiki/Assembling-Components-with-Blocks">block-based application assembly</a>, for those that prefer pure-code.
-(Mostly done, just need to do the docs).
 * Macro-style injection

 ### What is Dependency Injection?